wpmetabox/docsv2/docs/fields/icon.md

 Where keys are the file names and values are the icon labels.

-Then in the Meta Box Builder UI, set the "Icon file" parameter the relative path to that file from the WordPress root directory:
+Then in the Meta Box Builder UI, set the "Icon file" parameter the absolute or relative path to that file from the WordPress root directory:

 ![Show SVG icons in a directory with JSON file](https://i0.wp.com/images.elightup.com/meta-box/docs/fields/icon/icon-dir-with-json.png)

-If you use code, use the following snippet (make sure you set the **full path** to that file):
+If you use code, the field settings look like this:

 ```php
 [